Dynamix: Torque Game Engine

 Some of the core Dynamix members started GarageGames, an independent-friendly engine developer and game publisher.
 They negotiated an agreement with Sierra for the source code to the Tribes 2 game engine.
 After reworking the code, GarageGames released it as a V12 but were soon told that an engine already had the name, so it was then called the Torque Game Engine (or TGE).
-The source code for TGE, a professional-grade 3D engine, was available to nearly anyone for fees starting at USD$100, but has since been released as open source under the MIT License.
+The source code for TGE, a professional-grade 3D engine, was available to nearly anyone for fees starting at USD100, but has since been released as open source under the MIT License.